How it works

 It could be a book given to a newborn in the maternity unit of the local hospital, a local café or pub sharing a book box, local sports heroes reading with babies, or police having books in their patrol cars to give to children.

-If children don’t have the early foundations in place, no matter how good teaching is at school, they will most likely struggle with learning for the rest of their lives.
-Children whose parents read with them in their early years of life show better performance in school, right into their teens and into adulthood.
+Without the early foundations in place, children will most likely struggle with learning for the rest of their lives, no matter how good teaching is at school.
+Children whose parents read with them in their early years of life show better performance in school, through their teens and into adulthood.

 Benefits of reading